-Spending time in a place surrounded by asymmetrical limestone spires, broad valleys, mountain lakes and beautiful pastures will give you an opportunity to backpedal and step away from your active life.
+Spending time in a place surrounded by asymmetrical limestone spires, broad valleys, mountain lakes and beautiful pastures will allow you to backpedal and step away from your active life.

-After a week in the mountains, we emerged more relaxed and more enriched with a positive sense about the world around us.
+After a week in the mountains, we emerged more relaxed and more enriched with a definite sense about the world around us.

 It’s not hard to grasp why this place attracts thousands of hikers, mountain climbers and mountain bikers from all around the world.

 A remarkable display of beautiful Alpine flowers, best viewed from mid-June, trills, and challenge of long-distance hiking on top of alluring scenery and infinite network of fantastic trails can effortlessly ignite the desire to make the most of our time on Planet Earth.